chatwoot/docs/docs/self-hosted/deployment/caprover.md

 ### API requests failing with "You need to sign in or sign up before continuing."

-nginx by default strip of headers with `_` . head over to the Nginx configuration option in caprover under the chatwoot web and add the following directive.
+Nginx by default strip of headers with `_` . head over to the Nginx configuration option in caprover under the chatwoot web and add the following directive.

 ```
   # Nginx strips out underscore in headers by default